-The Pinnacle Arkose R2 is a great option if you're looking for a versatile aluminium adventure, commuter or winter bike (or indeed all three at once) that is well specced for the price.
+The Pinnacle Arkose R2 is a great option if you're looking for a versatile aluminium adventure, commuter or winter bike (or indeed all three at once) that is well specced for the £1,250 RRP and very very good at this sale price.

 Pinnacle has been making the Arkose for a number of years.
 It was originally created off the back of a cyclo-cross design, and has become more of an adventure/gravel bike over time.
 It's an excellent all-rounder.

 The Planet X Pro Carbon has always been a popular entry-level carbon fibre bike, but it was looking a bit dated.
-This new version corrects that with modern lines, a new lay-up, and tapered steerer, among other changes, and it's usually the extremely reasonable price of eleven hundred quid with Shimano's 105 R7000 groupset.
-At the time of writing, however, it's just £987 in keeping with Planet X's policy of seemingly random price changes.
+This new version corrects that with modern lines, a new lay-up, and tapered steerer, among other changes.
+This version has SRAM's Force components including hydraulic disc brakes for a very reasonable price.

-The Ultra CF 900 is further evidence, if any was needed, that B'Twin knows how to build awesome-riding race bikes which offer excellent stiffness, handling and speed while also managing to be unbelievably comfortable.
+The Van Rysel RR 900 is further evidence, if any was needed, that Decathlon knows how to build awesome-riding race bikes which offer excellent stiffness, handling and speed while also managing to be unbelievably comfortable.
 Bung in a sub-£1.5k price tag for a full-carbon frame and fork, Shimano 105 groupset and Mavic wheels, and it really is an exciting package.